Frequently asked questions – Softwood lumber

 What companies did the U.S. Department of Commerce select as respondents for the fifth administrative reviews?

-The U.S. Department of Commerce selected Canfor and West Fraser as mandatory respondents for both the anti-dumping and countervailing fifth administrative reviews on April 11 and April 19, respectively.
+The U.S. Department of Commerce selected Canfor and West Fraser as mandatory respondents for both the anti-dumping and countervailing fifth administrative reviews.

-On September 22, the U.S. Department of Commerce selected Tolko and J.D.
-Irving, Ltd. as voluntary respondents for the countervailing fifth administrative review.
-The U.S. Department of Commerce has not yet selected voluntary respondents for the anti-dumping fifth administrative review.
+The U.S. Department of Commerce selected Tolko and J.D.
+Irving Ltd. as voluntary respondents for the countervailing fifth administrative review.
+The U.S. Department of Commerce did not select any voluntary respondents for the anti-dumping fifth administrative review.

 Sixth Administrative Reviews

-What is the deadline to request to participate in the sixth administrative reviews?
+What was the deadline to request to participate in the sixth administrative reviews?

 The deadline for companies to request participation in the sixth administrative reviews was January 31, 2024.